ibdgc/docs/docs/Methods/KING/index.md

     plink --merge-list final_merge_list.txt --out merged_all --keep-allele-order

+### 7. Intra-GRC KING Run

-### 7. Ran king to check if the same sample IDs from the same sites were indeed the same samples (yes, they were!)
+Ran king to check if the same sample IDs from the same sites were indeed the same samples (yes, they were!)

     king --b WES_merged.bed --duplicate --prefix king_for_wes